Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results: Global fits

 \section{Global fits}

 In this section, we consider global fits including all $b\to s \ell \ell$ observables.
 We also explore the impact of the highest low-$q^2$ bins we have left out in the {previous section} because the validity of the QCDf approach in these highest low-$q^2$ bins is questionable.
-Thus, we consider two datasets in our global fit: one including these bins (containing 254 observables), and one excluding them (with 222 observables).
-The full list of observables for both datasets is provided as ancillary files.
+Thus, we consider two datasets in our global fit: one including these bins (containing 263 observables), and one excluding them (with 230 observables).
+The full list of observables for both datasets is provided as ancillary files and also given in Appendix~\ref{sec:ObsList}.
 These can be used with \texttt{SuperIso}~\cite{Mahmoudi:2007vz,Mahmoudi:2008tp,Mahmoudi:2009zz,Neshatpour:2022fak} to obtain their SM or NP predictions.

 Unless otherwise stated, we use the following form factor inputs for the exclusive semileptonic decays involving $B \to V$ and $B \to P$ transitions: For the $B \to K$ form factors, we adopt the combined fit to light-cone sum rule and lattice QCD results from Ref.~\cite{Gubernari:2018wyi} (GKvD18), consistent with our previous analyses~\cite{Hurth:2021nsi,Neshatpour:2022pvg,Hurth:2023jwr}.
 The LCSR calculation is based on $B$-meson distribution amplitudes, while the lattice input is taken from Ref.~\cite{Bouchard:2013eph}.
 In Appendix~\ref{app:BR_BKmumu_FFcheck}, we again illustrate the impact of alternative form factor inputs on the SM prediction for $\text{BR}(B \to K \mu^+ \mu^-)$ as done in the last section for the angular observables in the $B \to K^* \ell^+\ell^-$ mode.
 For $B \to K^*$ and $B_s \to \phi$, we use the form factors provided in Ref.~\cite{Gubernari:2023puw} (GRvDV23), which are based on a combined fit to lattice QCD data~\cite{Horgan:2013hoa,Horgan:2015vla} and light-cone sum rule calculations~\cite{Gubernari:2018wyi,Gubernari:2020eft} with $B$-meson distribution amplitudes.
-This represents an update to our earlier work, in which we used the BSZ15 results~\cite{Bharucha:2015bzk} with light-meson distribution amplitudes combined with the same lattice data~\cite{Horgan:2013hoa,Horgan:2015vla} for these decays.
-In Appendix~\ref{app:P5prime_B0Kstar0mumu_FFcheck} we show the impact of the different choices in the case of the observables $P_2$ and $P_5^\prime$.
+This represents an update to our earlier work, in which we used the BSZ15 results~\cite{Bharucha:2015bzk} with light-meson distribution amplitudes combined with the same lattice data~\cite{Horgan:2013hoa,Horgan:2015vla}.
+In Appendix~\ref{app:P5prime_B0Kstar0mumu_FFcheck} we show the impact of the different choices in the case of the observables $P_2$ and $P_5^\prime$ for the $B\to K^* \mu^+\mu^-$ decay, while Appendix~\ref{app:BR_Bsphimumu_FFcheck} illustrates their effect on BR($B_s \to \phi\mu^+\mu^-$).

 Our current choice ensures a consistent treatment across decay modes using form factors derived from LCSR calculations with $B$-meson distribution amplitudes.